 2. 6 steps of the modern B2B buyer's journey

-3. The top 9 B2B marketing strategies
+3. The top 9 B2B marketing strategies for lead generation

 What is B2B marketing?